DurhamARC-Training/common-tools-for-teaching/README.md

 This repository contains scripts for maintaining teaching materials for our python courses, particularly for converting instructor Jupyter notebooks into student versions.
 The main script `generate_student_version.py` processes notebooks by removing outputs, cleaning metadata, and selectively removing code based on cell metadata.

 This ensures that we only need to edit one version of the course (called `source` here), which contains the completed code and the speaker notes.
-The work version (called `target` here), we and the participants fill during the courses are automatically generated (and should never be edited manually).
+The work version (called `target` here), which we and the participants fill during the courses, is automatically generated (and should never be edited manually).

 ## Setup for Existing Repositories